-Now that 2022 looks like the year that I will return to a commute (maybe?), I had an interest in refreshing my wardrobe.
+Now that I will return to an office commute (maybe?), I had an interest in refreshing my wardrobe.
 Perhaps, the reader is in the same position.
-One of the types of clothing that I looked for is pants.
+First, I looked for pants.
 I tend to wear wool dress pants that I pair with a blazer or sports coat.

 It is a neat outfit.
 However, rain can present a problem—soaking the wool and ruining the crease.
 This happened to me several times.
 While I will not give up on wool pants, I was searching for pants that are formal enough for the office and can deal with rain well.

 I found a category of pants called men’s tech pants.
 The pants typically have cotton, some elastane for stretch, and polyester for some water resistance.
 I found several brands that sell this type of pants.
 Most are formal for a workday, and a few others have a casual design.

 I also added two pants from Mott and Bow for comparison: The Everyday Chino and the Mercer Twill Denim.
 Both pants have mostly cotton with some elastane for stretch.

 Brands of Tech Pants / Stretch Chinos

 |Pants||Waist Sizes||Fabric Composition|

 |Perk Feel Good Chinos |